 - Relief of minor insomnia (in higher doses, and during the latter part of effects)

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Chemhünd as a “very good” hybrid strain from MÜV.
+Overall, I would best describe Chemhünd as a “slightly above average” hybrid strain from MÜV.